Formal extension of noncommutative tensor-triangular support varieties: Faithfulness of extended support induced by a surjective map

 \end{proof}

 \begin{corollary} Let $(X,\sigma)$ be the support induced by a surjective map $\rho$ on a small $\Spc$-Noetherian monoidal triangulated category $\bK^c$, and let $x \in X$.
 We have

 \end{corollary}

 \begin{proof} Let $\bP \in \Spc \bK^c$.
-Since $\itGamm_x \unit = \itGamm_{\mc{V}(x)} \unit \otimes L_{\mc{Z}(x)} \unit$, and since the extended Balmer support is tensorial by \prref{tensor-balmer}, it is clear that if $\bP$ is in $\SuppB(\itGamm_x)$ then $\bP \in \SuppB(\itGamm_{\mathcal{V}(x)})$ and $\bP \not \in \SuppB(\itGamm_{\mathcal{Z}(x)} \unit)$ (recall \leref{rickard-idem-supp}).
+Since $\itGamm_x \unit = \itGamm_{\mc{V}(x)} \unit \otimes L_{\mc{Z}(x)} \unit$, and since the extended Balmer support is tensorial by \prref{tensor-balmer}, it is clear that if $\bP$ is in $\SuppB(\itGamm_x\unit)$ then $\bP \in \SuppB(\itGamm_{\mathcal{V}(x)}\unit)$ and $\bP \not \in \SuppB(\itGamm_{\mathcal{Z}(x)} \unit)$ (recall \leref{rickard-idem-supp}).
 Since $\mc{V}(x) \cap (X \backslash \mc{Z}(x)) =\{x\},$ the proposition follows from Proposition \ref{supp-gammav}. \end{proof}

 Since $\sigma$ is not tensorial, we cannot assume that $\widetilde{\sigma}$ is actually an extension of $\sigma$, at this point, since \prref{ext-supp-is-ext-supp} requires tensoriality.
-However, we are able to prove the following description of $\widetilde{\sigma}$, which will then allow us to describe precisely when $\widetilde{\sigma}$ agrees with $\sigma$ on compact objects (i.e., is an extension).
+However, we are able to prove the following description of $\widetilde{\sigma}$, which will then allow us to describe precisely when $\widetilde{\sigma}$ agrees with $\sigma$ on compact objects.

 \begin{theorem} Let $(X,\sigma)$ be the support datum induced by a surjective map $\rho$ on a $\Spc$-Noetherian small monoidal triangulated category $\bK^c$.
 Then

 for all $A \in \bK$.
 As a consequence, $\widetilde{\sigma}$ is faithful.
 It is an extended support if and only if the map $\rho$ is closed. \end{theorem}